 - They do not identify individual VOCs (e.g. toluene, acetone, ethanol, etc.)

 - They are blind to formaldehyde and methane, both important gases

 - Their results can only be considered approximations

-For more advanced VOC testing, an air sample must be collected from the space and sent to a laboratory for analysis.
+For more advanced VOC testing, an air sample must be collected and sent to a laboratory for analysis.
 Indoor Science may collect the air sample quickly as a grab sample or over time using a whole air sample (“SUMMA Canister”).
 Or we may collect an air sample using a thermal desorption tube with an air pump over the course of a few hours.
 In occupational settings, we may even use passive diffusion badges over an eight hour period for exposure monitoring.
-Lab analysis is typically using a method called gas chromatography and mass spectrometry (GC/MS).
+Lab analysis is typically via a method called gas chromatography and mass spectrometry (GC/MS).
 This approach is able to identify individual VOCs and their concentrations, however, it is more costly.

 We often combine the use of handheld instruments to cover large areas of the space and collect a few laboratory-based samples to identify the specific VOCs present.

 Not all chemicals are VOCs, so we may recommend other types of testing to perform together.
 For example, there is much concern related to semi-volatile organic compounds (SVOCs) that can disrupt the hormone system, especially of fetuses and pregnant women.
 These chemicals are called endocrine disruptors and include pesticides, flame-retardants, and plasticizers.

 How does this compare to $200 monitors sold online?